 Small Batch Chocolate Chip Cookies

 Craving warm cookies but don’t want to make a large batch?
-This easy recipe for Small Batch Chocolate Chip Cookies makes a half batch of homemade cookies, perfect to serve as dessert for two people.
+This easy recipe for Small Batch Chocolate Chip Cookies makes a half batch chocolate chip cookies, perfect to serve as dessert for two.

 Ingredients